 I like IBM Watson.
 It seems likely to be a roaring success.
 But there is a future problem in my opinion.

 The issue with such 'reasoning' and interpretive capabilities (unlike machine learning through patterns) is that they are relatively novel and we're still in a mode of discovery.
 During this time Watson will grow, it will become more refined and IBM will build a successful product and rental business.
+[Though successful, we shouldn't forget that it is unlikely to replace what IBM is going to lose.
+It'll still be a shadow of its former self but thriving nevertheless]

 Figure 1 - The Wars